top of page

 Office with a View

 Another line of inquiry within my research is how ableism stratifies educational opportunity.
-For example, Dr. John Reynolds and I found that middle and high school students with learning disabilities experienced more social isolation than their peers.
+For example, Dr. John Reynolds and I found that likely due to social stigmas, middle and high school students with learning disabilities experienced more social isolation than their peers.
 These inequalities accounted for about a quarter of the high school graduation gap between students with learning disabilities and those without disabilities.
+We concluded that these social inequalities are important places in which we can intervene to bolster the social and educational experiences of students with learning disabilities.

 CONTACT ME